molayab/vapor-ecommerce/README.md

 - [TODOs](#todos)
 - [Routes](#routes)

-## What is Vapor Ecommerce?
+# What is Vapor Ecommerce?

-*Vapor-Ecommerce* is a content manager, simple and performant, it defines the user base and roles of your company.
-You have customers, suppliers and employees, these will be stored in your contact database with a simple Dashboard where you can manage the interaction with the actors involved in your company.
-Define a list of products for sale, with a simple interface for inventory management and a dashboard for managing current orders.
-It has a POS interface to operate in a physical point of sale.
+🛍️ Vapor eCommerce: Empower your business with our headless eCommerce manager built using Vapor and Swift.
+Seamlessly create, organize, and sell products online and in-store with ease.
+Effortlessly manage products, variants, costs, sales, and user access.
+Leverage the power of our POS (Point of Sale) system for efficient in-store transactions.
+Unleash the potential of headless architecture for unparalleled flexibility.
+Elevate your eCommerce experience today!

-## Getting Started
+# Getting Started

-### Prerequisites
+## Prerequisites

 This project is full dockerized, so you need to have docker and docker-compose installed in your machine.
 You can follow the instructions in the following links: [Docker](https://docs.docker.com/get-docker/) and [Docker-compose](https://docs.docker.com/compose/install/) to install them.

-#### For development
+### For development

 This project uses Vapor as a backend framework, so you need to have it installed in your machine.
 You can follow the instructions in the following link: [Vapor](https://docs.vapor.codes/4.0/install/macos/).

-### Setup
+## Setup

 This repository contains a docker-compose file to run the project.
 In order to build and run the vapor stack, there is an `deploy.sh` script that will build the images and run the containers.
 You can run the following command to start the project: